FORCE: Physics-aware Human-object Interaction: Method

 where $\tilde{\set{H}}_{i+1} = \{ \pose_{i+1}, \traj_{i+1}, \futureposeposition, \goaltraj_{i+1} \}$ denotes the future human motion.
 Here, $\pose_{i+1}$, $\traj_{i+1}$ are the future body joints and the root trajectory. $\force_{i+1}$ denotes the future 3D human forces. $\futureposeposition$ and $\goaltraj_{i+1}$ are joint positions and root trajectory relative to the object.
 Supervising with these object-centric signals ensures the human reaches the target. $\goal_{i+1}$ and $\humanphase_{i+1}$ are the object pose, and phase at frame $i+1$.
 More details of the network architecture and training can be found in the supplementary.

 \myparagraph{Derivation of Human Force.} For training, the human force is not directly observable.
-However, they can be estimated from the observable object acceleration. a) When the object moves, we leverage Newton's laws to compute the human force.
+However, it can be estimated from the observable object acceleration. a) When the object moves, we leverage Newton's laws to compute the human force.
 We assume the direction of force acts opposite to the direction of the object acceleration.
-For example, for \textit{pushing} and \textit{pulling}, the force is derived as $m \cdot g \cdot \eta \cdot \frac{\acceleration}{\|\acceleration\|}+ m \cdot \acceleration$, where $m$, $g$, $\eta$, $\acceleration$ denote the mass, gravity, frictional coefficient and object acceleration. b) When the object is in contact while remaining static, we derive the force by linearly interpolating between the zero, and the derived force from the nearest frame at which the object moves.
-Furthermore, to eliminate the effect of noise of object acceleration, we apply a Butterworth filter of kernel size 4, while preserving its range.
+For example, for \textit{pushing} and \textit{pulling}, the force is derived as $m \cdot g \cdot \eta \cdot \frac{\acceleration}{\|\acceleration\|}+ m \cdot \acceleration$, where $m$, $g$, $\eta$, $\acceleration$ denote the mass, gravity, frictional coefficient and object acceleration. b) When the object is in contact while remaining static, we derive the force by linearly interpolating between the zero, and the derived force from the nearest frame at which the object moves. c) When the resistance is too great for a successful interaction, we leverage the maximal observed human force for each action class as the control signal.
+Note, to eliminate the effect of noise of object acceleration, we apply a Butterworth filter of kernel size 4.